Start9Labs/searxng-startos/instructions.md

 ## Allowing Others to Use Your SearXNG Instance (Uncle Jim)

-If you share your SearXNG address with friends or family, they gain the privacy benfits of using your instance to search the web.
+If you share your SearXNG address with friends or family, they gain the privacy benefits of using your instance to search the web.